enionsouza/TicTacToe/README.md

 # TicTacToe

-Project setup was performed as described in requirements.
+- Milestone 1: Project setup was performed as described in the requirements.
+- Milestone 2: We created the user interface on `bin/main.rb` file for the TicTacToe Game project.

 ## Built With